-LACMA is the only museum with on-site dining facilities, although there are restaurants, fast-food options, and even a collection of lunch trucks nearby.
+LACMA and the Petersen Automotive Museum offer on-site dining facilities, and within easy walking distance there are more restaurants, fast-food options, and even a collection of L.A.'s famous lunch trucks.
 So whether you're hankering for a quick and crispy taco, or savoring a lengthy gourmet meal, you'll find something to satisfy your taste buds.

 Food and Drink at LACMA

 In addition to Ray's and Stark Bar, LACMA offers two places to eat with tables and chairs.
 Both are located in or adjacent to the Times Mirror Central Court (near the upper-level ticket booths).
 LACMA Cafe is a cafeteria-style indoor restaurant (with some tables outside).
 C+M (Coffee and Milk) is a coffehouse that offers coffee, cappuccino and espresso as well as organic milk sorbet, cookies and sandwiches.
 Outdoor tables with chairs are available nearby.

 Address: 5905 Wilshire Blvd, Los Angeles